SMB

 We can see from the results that it is not very much that Nmap provided us with here.
 Therefore, we should resort to other tools that allow us to interact manually with the SMB and send specific requests for the information.
 One of the handy tools for this is rpcclient.
 This is a tool to perform MS-RPC functions.

-The Remote Procedure Call (RPC) is a concept and, therefore, also a central tool to realize operational and work-sharing structures in networks and client-server architectures.
+The Remote Procedure Callarrow-up-right (RPC) is a concept and, therefore, also a central tool to realize operational and work-sharing structures in networks and client-server architectures.
 The communication process via RPC includes passing parameters and the return of a function value.

 RPCclient

 The rpcclient offers us many different requests with which we can execute specific functions on the SMB server to get information.
-A complete list of all these functions can be found on the man page of the rpcclient.
+A complete list of all these functions can be found on the man pagearrow-up-right of the rpcclient.

 Query